Aggregations

 fn

-: string - Optional field to collect (if not provided, collects entire records)uniq?
+: string - Optional field to collect (if not provided, collects entire records)unique?

 : boolean - Optional flag to collect unique values only.
 True by default.limit?